ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 - Ensure that the pan is dry and clean.
 Ensure that there are no grains of dust on your ceramic hob or on the pan.
 Sliding rough saucepans will scratch the surface.

 - Spillages of sugar, jam, jelly, etc. must be removed immediately.
-You will thus prevent the surface being damaged.
+This will prevent damage to the surface.

 WHAT TO DO IN CASE OF A PROBLEM